Academic Leadership Toolkit

 - Not offering the faculty member the opportunity to discuss the evaluation with the chair (or other evaluator).

-- Not differentiating the second and fourth-year reviews and the annual progress toward promotion and/or tenure letter from the annual evaluation summary form.
+- Not differentiating the third-year review and the annual progress toward promotion and/or tenure letter from the annual evaluation summary form.
 Annual Progress Towards Promotion and/or Tenure letters are required for all faculty who have not yet achieved the highest rank.

-- The Office of Faculty Development and Advancement issues an annual performance evaluation memorandum that includes detailed information and guidelines for conducting annual faculty evaluations, progress toward promotion and/or tenure letters, and second and fourth-year reviews.
+- The Office of Faculty Development and Advancement issues an annual performance evaluation memorandum that includes detailed information and guidelines for conducting annual faculty evaluations, progress toward promotion and/or tenure letters, and third-year reviews.

 - FSU BOT-UFF Agreement, Article 10